Tips for reporting on Commercial Sexual Exploitation

 What is it?

-• prostitution, via massage parlours/saunas, brothels and escort agencies
+- prostitution, including prostitution via massage parlours/saunas, brothels and escort agencies

 Tips for reporting

-Don’t use murdered/dead prostitute.
-Regardless of their past, women who were murdered are women first.
-Use ‘woman who was murdered’; use the woman’s name where possible.
+- Don’t use ‘murdered/dead prostitute’.
+Regardless of their involvement in selling sex, women who experience men’s violence are women first.
+Use ‘woman who was (e.g.) raped, murdered’; use the woman’s name where appropriate.

-Focus on some men’s choices to exploit women, not the women’s ‘choices’ to be involved in prostitution.
+- Focus on the choices of some men to exploit women, not the women’s motivation to be involved in prostitution.

-Women involved in prostitution experience violence against women.
-Regardless of any financial transaction, they have a right to withdraw consent, and any activity after the withdrawal of consent is sexual assault or rape.
+- Women involved in prostitution experience men’s violence.
+Regardless of any financial transaction, women have a right to withdraw consent.
+Any sexual activity after the withdrawal of consent is sexual assault or rape